 The thing about MMOs is that they don’t end when you log out.
 Their virtual worlds spin on, waiting for your return.
 As such, there’s always a new chapter just around the corner.
 New quests to complete, new threats to neutralize, and vast new adventures to experience.
 And speaking of adventures, we’ve got a few of those on the horizon — new MMOs, that is.

-Let’s take a look at the best upcoming MMORPGs as of summer 2020.
+Let’s take a look at the best upcoming MMORPGs.

 The Best Upcoming MMORPGs